gooofy/aqb/help/RefAmiga.md

 	SOUND START [channel]

-Resume audio output on the specified channel (or all channels, if not specified).
+resume audio output on the specified channel (or all channels, if not specified).

 	* channel: audio channel to ststart, default: start all channels